USA Coalition vs. Russian Coalition: FDI and International Trade Analysis

 Missing Data/Delayed Data of FDI and International Trade

-Formal vs. Informal Sanctions/Counter-Sanctions
+Formal versus Informal Sanctions/Counter-Sanctions

 Counter-Sanctions vs. Bypassing Sanctions

 Regardless of the above, we need to distinguish between counter-sanctions and bypassing sanctions.
-Counter-sanctions are imposed against those who were imposed in the first place sanctions while bypassing sanctions refers to avoiding sanctions via the help of a third party.
-Bypassing sanctions could carry out via informal channels, so in this case, it reflects informal trade that does not appear in the official data of a country.
+Counter-sanctions are imposed against those who were imposed sanctions in the first place, while ‘Bypassing Sanctions’ refers to avoiding sanctions via the help of a third party.
+Bypassing sanctions could be carried out via informal channels, so in this case, it reflects informal trade that does not appear in the official data of a country.
 Thereby, countries with Missing Data/Delayed Data of International Trade can more easily engage in helping to bypass sanctions.
-Nevertheless, bypassing sanctions could also carry out by formal channels, yet are needed neutral third parties that will serve as middlemen.
-For example, a German exporter could export its goods to an importer in Turkey, while after that, an exporter in Turkey could export the same goods to an importer in Russia.
-Hence, the mechanism of bypassing sanctions, either formally or informally, explains why the sanctions are not effective, which is opposite to the common view of many decision-makers.
+Nevertheless, bypassing sanctions could also be carried out by formal channels, yet neutral third parties are needed to serve as ‘middlemen’.
+For example, a German exporter could export its goods to an importer in Turkey, and after that, an exporter in Turkey could export the same goods to an importer in Russia.
+This mechanism of bypassing sanctions, either formally or informally, explains why the sanctions are not effective, which is opposite to the common view of many decision-makers.

 Mechanism of Informal Sanctions/Counter-Sanctions

-• Export.
+Export.
 Each coalition could find new importers for its export among the members of its coalition in order to create sanctions/counter-sanctions via export.
 Thus, under this informal mechanism, the allocation of exports leads de-facto to sanction/counter-sanctions, without formally declaring about it.

-• Import.
+Import.
 Each coalition could find new exporters for its import among the members of its coalition in order to create sanctions/counter-sanctions via import.
 Thus, under this informal mechanism, the allocation of imports leads de-facto to sanction/counter-sanctions, without formally declaring about it.

-• FDI Inward.
+FDI Inward.
 In FDI bids, each coalition could give priority to countries from its coalition.
 That's can also apply in privatizations and even in some cases of M&As.

-• FDI Outward.
+FDI Outward.
 In FDI outward, each coalition could give priority to investments in host countries from its coalition.

 Missing Data/Delayed Data of Trade and FDI: USA Coalition vs. Russian Coalition